IlliaPonomarov/tech-task/README.md

 ### Use User roles to restrict response data<br/>
-We can use user roles to restrict the data that is returned in the API responses.
-By associating specific roles with users, we can control the access level of each user and determine which data they are allowed to view or modify.<br/>
+We can use user roles to restrict the response data based on the user's role. <br/>
-For Example:<br/>
-- **Admin Role**: Full access to all data and API endpoints. ( Upload, Download );
-- **User Role**: Limited access to specific data and API endpoints. ( Download );
+For example, we can return different response data for users with different roles, such as User and Admin.<br/>
+See [API Functionalities](#api-functionalities) for more details.

 ### Use Caching to Improve Performance<br/>
   To DB We save the metadata of the file uploaded to MinIO.